hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/guidelines/overview.md

 - `DialogPrimitive::Body` is the generic container that houses content from simple text, to complex forms
 - `DialogPrimitive::Footer` is the container for call to actions for the body content

-These primitives are not intended to be used independently of each other or seperate from the DialogPrimitive Wrapper.
-If you are looking to create your own dialog based component, use the DialogPrimitive Wrapper as your foundation.
+These primitives are not intended to be used independently of each other or separate from the DialogPrimitive Wrapper.
+If you are looking to create your own dialog-based component, use the DialogPrimitive Wrapper as your foundation.